FrankLaterza/Single-GPU-Passthrough/README.md

 ## Preparations

 ### Bois Settings
-virtualization is enabled
+virtualization is enabled <br />
-iommu is enable
+iommu is enable <br />
-secure boot is disabled before instal
+secure boot is disabled before install <br />

 your os needs to be installed in UEFI mode run the command below to check [ -d /sys/firmware/efi ] && echo "Installed in UEFI mode" || echo "Installed in Legacy mode"